TGIF! Stocks closing out week with a pop thanks to Apple and oil - KTVZ

 Stocks rallied heading into the weekend, despite lousy results from Amazon.
 Solid earnings from Apple and oil giants Chevron and Exxon Mobil were enough to counter the weak outlook from the retail and cloud giant.

-The Dow, which has Apple and Chevron as two of its 30 members, was up about 400 points, or about 1.3%, in late morning trading Friday.
-Apple was up 5% while Chevron rose nearly 2%.
-The S&P 500 rose 0.8% while the tech-laden Nasdaq gained 0.6%.
+The Dow, which has Apple and Chevron as two of its 30 members, surged more than 600 points, or about 1.9%, in late morning trading Friday.
+Apple was up 8% while Chevron rose nearly 1%.
+The S&P 500 rose 1.6% while the tech-laden Nasdaq gained 1.8%.

 Investors also were likely reassured by economic data.
 The government reported Friday morning that personal income and spending both rose more than expected in September…even though a key index of inflation, the personal consumption expenditures, or PCE, rose 6.2% during the past 12 months.